LGBTQ rights in Israel: Public opinion

 A 2013 public opinion poll by Haaretz showed support for same-sex marriage at 59% among Israelis.
 A Hiddush survey made in 2016 found that 76% of Israelis supported the recognition of same-sex marriage or civil unions.
 The poll showed an increase in public support on this issue in Israel.
 A June 2017 poll found that 79% of Israelis supported legally recognizing same-sex unions.

 According to a 2018 European Social Survey, when compared to 17 European countries Israel had the highest percentage of people who feel their group suffers discrimination based on sexual orientation.
 Israel ranked 15th in support for the freedom of gays and lesbians to live their lives as they choose.
 The survey highlighted a connection between greater religiosity and less tolerance, while the link between political opinions and support for LGBTQ equality weakens.

 According to 2020 Pew Research, 47% of Israelis said homosexuality should be accepted by society.
 Acceptance was higher among Israeli Jews (53%) than Israeli Muslims (17%).

 According to a 2023 Pew research poll, 36% of the Israeli adults supported same-sex marriage with 56% opposed to it.
 The support was higher among Jewish adults (41%) than compared to Muslim adults (8%).
-Among Israeli Jews, support was higher amongst Hiloni (“secular”) Jews (three-quarters) compared with 29% of Masorti (“traditional”) Jews and 4% of Haredi (“ultra-Orthodox”) or Dati (“religious”).
+Among Israeli Jews, support was higher amongst Hiloni ("secular") Jews (three-quarters) compared with 29% of Masorti ("traditional") Jews and 4% of Haredi ("ultra-Orthodox") or Dati ("religious").

 In a further 2023 poll conducted by Israeli TV Channel 13, 61% of Israelis supported LGBTQ equal rights, with 52% expressing support for same-sex marriage.

+In 2026, a study conducted by the Israel Institute for Gender and LGBT Studies found that 74% of Israeli Jews support full equality for LGBT people.
+When asked about specific rights, 67% supported the recognition of LGBT parenting, and 64% supported civil marriage for LGBT people.
+Politically, support was high across the spectrum: 76% of Likud voters manifested their full support for LGBT equality, while the opposition expressed 90% of support.
+By religious observance, support for equality was 89% among the secular, 75% among the traditional, 53% among the religious, and 25% among the ultra-Orthodox.